 Kala Wanderer U-Bass

-It is one of the most portable acoustic electric bass guitar from the brand that you will like for its compact size.
+It is one of the most portable acoustic-electric bass guitars from the brand that you will like for its compact size.
 Despite its small size, it does not fail in performance for delivering a booming low-end sound.

-Overall, the special guitar with u-bass strings are great sounding for delivering rich and expressive acoustic bass tone that your audience will love.
+Overall, the special guitar with u-bass strings is great sounding for delivering a rich and expressive acoustic bass tone that your audience will love.
 It is one of those that can deliver U-bass musical quality without breaking your bank.

 - Includes a padded gig bag to protect the instrument

 - Rich and expressive acoustic-bass tonal characteristics

 - Built-in tuner is sometimes inaccurate